-For the healthiest plant-based meals, nothing beats preparing your own!
+For healthy plant-based meals, nothing beats preparing your own!

 Well, recipes from the movies we recommend ☺

-Browse a bit and you'll quickly see that you're not giving up anything by going plant-based.
-Bookmark any recipes you'd like to try!
+You're gonna quickly see that you're not giving up anything by going plant-based!
+Remember to bookmark recipes you'd like to try.

 These are sites mentioned by Tahoe's Plant-Based Cooking Club, so you may be more likely to find WFPB (whole foods, plant based) recipes on them.

 Not a specifically vegan recipe site, but search for "vegan + your desired dish" and you can find just about any recipe veganized.
 For example: vegan chocolate cake